kslays40/otpscreen/README.md

 ## Getting Started

 This project is a starting point for a Flutter application.
+Based on firebase otp authentication .
+Drive Demo Link : https://drive.google.com/file/d/1FJSh5mX5Gxkfvx1oMU8zZxX6guI02doa/view?usp=share_link

 A few resources to get you started if this is your first Flutter project: